purushottamyadavbattula/flood_detect_hackathon/README.md

 # flood_detect_hackathon
-has two apps : goverment and citizen with an adapter app
+has three apps : goverment and citizen with an adapter app